 Welcome to my website

-We’ve worked with companies ranging from professional sports teams to state and federal government organizations .
+I have worked with companies ranging from professional sports teams to state and federal government organizations.
 From High-Definition video production to network based biometric security , from web-based medical applications for the United States Army , to simple website design for your business .
-Give us a call and lets see how me and my team can help you and your organization.
+Give me a call and lets see how I can help you and your organization.

 Welcome to my website, ChrisScholl.com.
 Here you’ll find information and help regarding website design and the technology behind the internet.
 You’ll also find websites and video work done by me.
 Please take a look around and post a comment or two.

 I started this company to help businesses build better websites.
-Me and the people i work with are dedicated to creating interactive, informative, professional websites that reflect the image and reputation of your business or idea.
-All website are self managed and molded around open-source Content Management Systems.
+I am dedicated to creating interactive, informative, professional multimedia that reflect the image and reputation of your business or idea.
+All website are unique, self managed, and molded around open-source Content Management Systems.
 This means that you edit the content of your website without digging into the code of the website.
 Lets build you a website today!

 A sysadmin unpacked the server for this website from its box, installed an operating system, patched it for security, made sure the power and air conditioning was working in the server room, monitored it for stability, set up the software, and kept backups in case anything went wrong.
 All to serve this webpage.